LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 The `set_prolog_flag/2` directive cannot be used inside objects but is sometimes used inside modules.
 The workaround is to move those directives to outside the modules before attempting to compile the modules as objects.

+Meta-predicate templates (in `meta_predicate/1` directives) using `:` for a meta-argument will result in a compilation error.
+The error results from Logtalk not being based on a predicate-prefixing mechanism as found in module systems and also in lack of standardization making `:` ambiguous as it can signal a goal, a closure, or an argument that will not be called as a goal (or used to construct a goal) but still requires module-prefixing.
+When the meta-argument is a goal or a closure, the workaround is to update the `meta_predicate/1` directive, replacing `:` by `0`, in case of a goal, or `N`, in case of a closure with the integer `N` being the number of additional arguments that will be added to the closure to construct a goal.